cristina-cloud/Openstack/Keystone.md

 1. Creating a database
 ```
-$ mysql -u root -p -> Use the database access client to connect to the database server as the root user
+$ mysql -u root -p -> Use the database access client to connect to the database server as the root user.

 MariaDB [(none)]> CREATE DATABASE keystone; -> Create the keystone database